Marker Logo HMdb.org THE HISTORICAL

 this page online

-south on Baltimore Street.
+at the intersection of Baltimore Street (U.S. BUS 15) and South Street, on the right when traveling south on Baltimore Street.
 Touch for map.
-Marker is at or near this postal address: 341 Baltimore Street, Gettysburg PA 17325, United States of America.
+Marker was at or near this postal address: 341 Baltimore Street, Gettysburg PA 17325, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Witness Tree (within shouting distance of this marker); Confederate Stronghold (within shouting distance of this marker); A Union General Escapes Capture (within shouting distance of this marker); The Old Well (within shouting distance of this marker); "if anyone showed himself…" (within shouting distance of this marker); The Evolution of Gettysburg's "Common School" (within shouting distance of this marker); Baltimore Street: An Historic Corridor (within shouting distance of this marker); Dr. Rufus Benjamin Weaver (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this location.
+Tigers in the Homan House (a few steps from this marker); Historic Farnsworth House Inn (Est. 1972) (a few steps from this marker); Witness Tree (within shouting distance of this marker); Confederate Stronghold (within shouting distance of this marker); Historic Farnsworth House Inn (Circa 1810) (within shouting distance of this marker); A Union General Escapes Capture (within shouting distance of this marker); The Old Well (within shouting distance of this marker); "if anyone showed himself…" (within shouting distance of this marker).
 Touch for a list and map of all markers in Gettysburg.

 Baltimore Street Facade Marker image.
 Click for full size.